Follow molecular interactions with FLIM-FRET

 Biosensors are powerful reporters for metabolic activity, signaling mechanisms, pH and microenvironment changes.

-SP8 FALCON provides access to this information contained in fluorescence lifetime, even for ultrafast events such as membrane potential dynamics.
-This information complements the already powerful spectral imaging delivered by the SP8 platform.
+STELLARIS 8 FALCON provides access to information contained in fluorescence lifetime, even for ultrafast events such as membrane potential dynamics.
+This information complements the spectral fluorescent intensity imaging and TauSense modes delivered by the STELLARIS 8 system.

 More reliable and sensitive metabolic imaging

-Moreover, SP8 FALCON enables imaging contrast in living tissue, where fluorescence labeling is often unspecific or destroys physiological conditions.
+Moreover, STELLARIS 8 FALCON enables imaging contrast in living tissue, where fluorescence labeling is often unspecific or destroys physiological conditions.

 Fluorophore separation beyond the spectral options